Cultural and Religious Guidelines

 • Shoes must be removed before entering

-When visiting parks like Tarangire National Park or Serengeti National Park, travelers are advised to wear:
+Safari clothing focuses on comfort, climate, and practicality.
+When visiting parks like Tarangire National Park or Serengeti National Park, the right clothing improves your overall experience.

-• Neutral colors such as khaki, brown, or olive green
+• Neutral colors such as khaki, beige, brown, or olive

 • Comfortable walking shoes or hiking boots

-Bright colors are generally discouraged during safari drives because they may attract insects or disturb wildlife.
+Bright colors are not recommended, as they may attract insects or disturb wildlife.

-Many safari itineraries include cultural visits to local communities near conservation areas such as Ngorongoro Conservation Area.
-In these environments, respectful clothing is particularly important.
+Many itineraries include visits to communities near areas like the Ngorongoro Conservation Area.
+In these settings, respectful clothing is essential.

 • Dress modestly